lanl/gs_patterns/pin_tracing/README.md

 ```

 # ImemROIThreadsRange
 Outputs dynamorio trace file of instruction range provided.
-Requires a file called roi_range.txt (in your run dir) with beginning instruction, end instruction and total instructions.
+Requires a file called roi_range.txt (in your run dir) with beginning instruction, end instruction and total instructions of entire application run (used for percentage complete).
 Example
 ```
 2000